Quick Search: go

 • Request that your submission be kept confidential and not published on the OHCHR website

 • Request confidential and private discussions with the relevant Treaty Body members.
-Such requests can be made directly to the Treaty Body Secretariat at the OHCHR, and/or with support from TB-Net members for Treaty Bodies which receive support from their members.
+Such requests can be made directly to the Treaty Body Secretariat at the OHCHR, and/or with support from specialised NGOs for Treaty Bodies which receive support from their members.

 • Report immediately any instances of threats or intimidation, including unwanted pictures or films by State delegations during reviews, to the Treaty Body focal point on reprisals through the OHCHR Secretariat.